BU-CS320/Spring-2019/project/BEFORE.md

 should be the completion of the First Milestone. </b>

 Please pay careful attention to this piece of advice: <b>Do NOT think you can pull this all together a couple of days before the final deadline.
-Trust us, you will fail, and we'll be busy helping the students who took this advice seriously finishing up their projects, and will not be able to get our help with things you should have done the previous week.
-To be brutally honest: none of us will have any interest
+Trust us, you will fail, and we'll be busy helping students who took this advice seriously to finish up their projects, and will not be able to get our help with things you should have done the previous week.
+To be brutally honest: none of us will have any interest close to the deadline
-	in helping teams close to the deadline that didn't take this project seriously and are going to fail anyway. </b>
+	in helping teams that didn't take this seriously and are going to fail the project anyway. </b>

 <p> How to assign tasks to people?
 Roughly, the point values of the various features correspond to how much